DaAitch/react-proton/README.md

         }
     };

-    // continuous values relative to min and max breakpoint electron3Style = {
+    // continuous values relative to min and max breakpoint with unit electron3Style = {
         // a value between 10-20 relative from min breakpoint (10) to max breakpoint (20)
-        fontSize: [10, 20] // lacks of unit
+        fontSize: [10, 20, 'pt'],

+        // color interpolation
+        color: ['#111', '#333333']
     };

     // or everything mixed